How to maintain maintenance

 HVAC

-It's recommended to have your HVAC system professionally serviced at least once a year, typically in the spring or fall before the peak heating or cooling season.
-This allows a technician to thoroughly inspect the system, make any necessary adjustments or repairs, and ensure everything is working as it should.
+It's recommended to have a professional HVAC technician perform a full system tune-up and inspection at least once a year, typically in the spring or fall before the peak heating or cooling season.
+They can thoroughly inspect all components, identify any issues, and ensure your system is operating safely and at peak performance.

 Sources